kwilteam/kwil-js/MIGRATING.md

 When signing, you must also pass an additional `.nearConfig()` method, indicating the Near Account ID and Netowrk ID.
 This allows the Kwil SDK to retrieve the signer from the passed `InMemorySigner`.

 The NEAR public key passed to the `.publicKey()` method should be the Base58 encoded public key (with the "ed25519:" prefix.)
-The Kwil SDK will then convert the public key to the hex implicit address, which will be the transaction sender.
+The Kwil SDK will then convert the public key to a Uint8Array, which will be the transaction sender.

 ```javascript
 import { keyStores, InMemorySigner } from 'near-api-js';